-Recall that throughout all this work, the dimension $d$ is a fixed positive number.
+Throughout this work, $d$ is a fixed positive integer that stands for the dimension of the ambient Euclidean space.
+A convex body in $\R^d$ is a compact and convex set with nonempty interior.
 We denote by $\mathcal K_d$ the class of all convex bodies in $\R^d$ and by $\mathcal K_d^{(1)}$ the class of all convex bodies included in the closed unit Euclidean ball in $\R^d$.